1mpactin6/PromptUltimate/main/Academic Prompts/MUN-r.md

 *Using English generate questions that challenges, the resolution integrity, and overall effectiveness, don’t use personal pronouns use delegate making it MUN POI formatted*

 ## Use AI to teach yourself

+I used the following prompt to let AI test my potentials for the a Topic:

+> analyze the following topics for a Model UN, give me the evaluation of the difficulties and overall area of strength recommendation:

+> Ask me questions about the given topic of: [Topic]
+> To check the potential ability of me in this topic, and if or not I should try it